tomaka/redshirt/README.md

 Short overview of the structure of the repository:

-- `core` is a crate containing all the core infrastructure of interpreting Wasm and inter-process communication.
-It is meant to become `#![no_std]`-compatible.
 - `docs` contains a description of what redshirt is and how it works.
 Start with `docs/introduction.md`.
 - `interfaces` contains crates that provide definitions and helpers for Wasm programs to use (examples: `tcp` for TCP/IP, `window` for windowing).
-- `kernel` contains the code required to run the kernel on bare metal.
+- `kernel` contains the code required to run the kernel.
+- `kernel-standalone-kernel` contains a utility allowing to run and test the standalone kernel.
 - `programs` contains Wasm programs.

 # Contributing